tomas-light/cheap-di/packages/cheap-di-ts-transform/README.md

 class Example1 {
-  // string (as well as any non-class parameters) will interpreted as 'unknown' depdency constructor(name: string) {}
+  // string (as well as any non-class parameters) will interpreted as 'unknown' dependency constructor(name: string) {}
 }
 /** cheap-di-ts-transform will add folowwing code:
  * @example